The global and independent platform for the SAP community.

 Migrating applications is complicated because S/4 is based on a different database technology.
 So what is to be done: Develop new applications or adapt them?
 This question arises in many companies in view of the IT structures around the SAP infrastructure that have grown over the years.

-If you ask IT managers in companies, there are still numerous processes that are less automated than they could be.
-What is needed to overcome the existing silos in companies is a uniform and modern technical basis that helps to connect all existing applications and services.
+What is needed to overcome the existing silos within companies is a uniform and modern technical foundation that helps link all existing applications and services.

-Red Hat's concept of so-called Side-by-Side Extensibility connects SAP data, processes and UI with state-of-the-art programming environments, CI/CD and DevOps based on Red Hat OpenShift - uniformly and scalable on any infrastructure.
+Open APIs form the basis for interconnecting data, applications, and devices and play a key role here.
+Red Hat’s concept of side-by-side extensibility combines SAP data, processes, and UIs with state-of-the-art programming environments, CI/CD, and DevOps based on Red Hat OpenShift in a uniform, scalable way on any infrastructure.

 Open Hybrid Cloud

-According to Red Hat's general assessment and experience, 70 percent of enterprise IT efforts are related to traditional workloads, 20 percent to brownfield projects such as migrations and modernizations through containerization, and 10 percent to innovations such as cloud-native developments.
-Red Hat is one of the few companies with more than 25 years of experience in all three areas.
+Based on Red Hat’s general assessment and experience, 70 percent of companies’ IT expenditure relate to traditional workloads; 20 percent to brownfield projects such as migration and modernization, for example, via containerization; and 10 percent to innovations such as cloud-native developments.
+Red Hat is one of the few select companies with more than 25 years of experience in all three areas.

-However, it is also clear that most SAP customers will operate a hybrid cloud in the coming years.
-In the future, they will obtain some of their current applications from SAP as SaaS and the remaining applications will be migrated to S/4.
+One thing that is also clear is that most SAP users will operate a hybrid cloud in the coming years.
+They will migrate some of the current applications from SAP as a SaaS, while the other apps will be migrated to S/4.

-This inevitably increases complexity, and selecting the right toolset for delivering end-to-end services in hybrid environments is crucial.
+This inevitably increases complexity, and for that reason, selecting the correct tool sets for providing end-to-end services in hybrid environments is particularly important.
 Here, too, there is no way around open source-based platforms.

 Together: SAP, Red Hat and IBM